HirsuteJim/TypeScriptLab/README.md

 - [ ] Voilà!
 You should now be able to see your tic tac toe board in the browser!
 While beautiful, your board won't be functional until we've added some code to the `handleBoxClick` method.
 Write your logic to update the board here, and remember to properly type the function as you go!
   - [ ] In this function, you should create a variable of type `BoardContent` that creates a copy of the current board's state.
   - [ ] Once you've copied the board, call `setState` to update the correct element in the board based on which box was clicked.
     - Make sure your call to `setState` updates the current player as well.
-After finishing up this fucntionality, your tic-tac-toe game should be functional.
+After finishing up this functionality, your tic-tac-toe game should be functional.

 Now, go back through to double-check the board file and add typing wherever possible!